 Changing the Homeschool Culture

-Image taken at the 2016 Brave Writer Retreat by Alli Parfenov
+Image taken at the 2016 Brave Writer Retreat by the lovely Alli Parfenov.

 Are you sick of the homeschool culture where toeing an ideological line is the way to membership in the community?